Thiritin/kimai-streamcontroller-action/README.md

 #### Stop Time Tracking Action (Legacy)

-The dedicated Stop Time Tracking action is still available for users who prefer separate start/stop buttons, but the new toggle functionality makes it largely unnecessary.
+The dedicated Stop Time Tracking action is there to stop entries when i.e. not started via the stream deck.

 #### Display Active Tracking Action